A Salter-Harris fracture is an injury to the growth plate area of a child’s bone.

 This fracture occurs when a force hits the growth plate and the rounded part of the bone, but doesn’t involve the bone shaft.
 The fracture may involve cartilage and enter into the joint.

 This type usually happens after age 10.
-About 10 percent of Salter-Harris fractures are type 3.
+About

 This fracture occurs when a force hits the growth plate, the rounded part of the bone, and the bone shaft.

 This uncommon fracture occurs when the growth plate is crushed or compressed.
 The knee and ankle are most often involved.

 Another four fracture types are extremely rare.
 They include: